Wednesday, January 26, 2005

 I spent a lot of time near Brody complex, taking a couple of panoramic shots that didn't quiet, um... pan out.

 I struck gold (or shall I say, blue and white?) at the old Bud Kouts Honda dealership.
 I hadn't been aware they'd closed up – I'd bought my Honda Civic Wagon there shortly after Zachary was born a little under twenty years ago and I'd often fantasized about buying another Honda from them... seeing an empty showroom and parking lot was odd.
-I loved exploring the shapes and patterns and textures of the used car trailer that sets in the middle of the parking lot, and I must have shot a hundred frames around that lot.
+I loved exploring the shapes and patterns and textures of the used car trailer that sits in the middle of the parking lot, and I must have shot a hundred frames around that lot.

 I spent the better part of the rest of the evening sorting through and editing images for uploading to the Flickr site and was quite excited about a lot of the results – disappointed in others.